French Without Tears (film)

 French Without Tears is a 1939 British comedy film directed by Anthony Asquith and starring Ray Milland.
-It was based on the 1936 play of the same name by Terence Rattigan, who also co-wrote the script.
+It was written by Ian Dalrymple, Anatole de Grunwald and Terence Rattigan based on Rattigan's 1936 play of the same name.

 An on-off working relationship between Asquith and Rattigan began with this film and continued over the next 15 years.

 Plot

-The love affairs are depicted of three young Englishmen at a language "cramming" school in the south of France.
+Three young Englishmen at a language "cramming" school in the south of France have love affairs.
 Diana, the sister of one of the boys, arrives in town to flirt with all of her brothers' schoolmates.